top of page

 Why does the same side of the moon always face Earth?

 There are no wires connecting the moon to Earth.
-Why doesn’t the moon, given enough time, rotate around so we can see its other side?
+Given enough time, why doesn’t the moon rotate around so we can see its other side?
 Why is the moon’s “day” (one full revolution about its axis) always equal to its “year” (one full orbit around Earth)?

 Why can’t I read in my dreams?